Do you have the correct documentation?

 If you are on a course lasting six months or less you can be seen as a temporary patient at the Medical Centre (Canterbury campus) and the Sunlight Centre (Medway campus), but you will be unable to register.
 You may not be entitled to further National Health Service (NHS) treatment (for example onward referral to hospital services, if required), so you should arrange private medical insurance.

-There are branches of the main national banks (Barclays, Halifax, HSBC, Lloyds, NatWest, RBS, Santander and TSB) in Canterbury city centre (for the Canterbury campus) Chatham and Gillingham (for the Medway campus) There is also a Santander branch on the Canterbury campus.
+There are branches of the main national banks (Barclays, Halifax, HSBC, Lloyds, NatWest, RBS, Santander and TSB) in Canterbury city centre (for the Canterbury campus) Chatham and Gillingham (for the Medway campus).
+There are also a range of UK digital banks such as Monzo.

 Have you arranged schooling and childcare?